rsvp/fecon235/README.md

 In https://git.io/gold we make a conjecture that real gold prices is a stationary time-series bound by real interest rates.
-In https://git.io/oil we examine the crude oil markets, specifically the Brent over WFI spread, and construct an optimal portfolio.
+In https://git.io/xbt Bitcoin is statistically analyzed as a financial asset.
-In https://git.io/xbt we statistically analyze Bitcoin as a financial asset.
+We examine the crude oil markets, specifically the Brent over WTI spread, and construct an optimal portfolio, in https://git.io/oil .

 SEC 13F filings can be easily parsed, see https://git.io/13F where we track asset managers Stanley Druckenmiller and John Paulson.